Please Avoid These Five Things if You are Trying to Fall Pregnant

 Natural therapists consider that a woman’s periods can reflect how well her hormones and reproductive system are working.
 So one of the aims of any course of treatments is to help improve her periods as much as possible, which may include the timing and length of the period, making sure the flow is not too heavy or too light, and treating any period symptoms (in conjunction with normal medical treatment).

 If you are trying to conceive, or are looking to start trying in the next 12 months, or are going through IVF, we recommend having your nutrient levels, thyroid function, hormone balance, stress levels, internal circulation, and toxicity levels checked at our clinic.
-A Comprehensive Health Assessment, performed by our Head Therapist, is normally $120, but is currently available free of charge.
+A Comprehensive Assessment, performed by our Head Therapist, is normally $120, but is currently available free of charge.
 During your Assessment, we will identify and explain to you:

 - What exactly is happening with your fertility